NixOS/nix-pills/pills/08-generic-builders.md

       system = builtins.currentSystem;
     }

 All clear, except that buildInputs.
-However it\'s easier than any black magic you are thinking of at this moment.
+However it's easier than any black magic you are thinking of at this moment.

 Nix is able to convert a list to a string.
 It first converts the elements to strings, and then concatenates them separated by a space: